 The evolution of wholesale power markets is far from complete.
 The PJM markets need rules in order to provide reliable energy through competition.
-The market design can be improved and made more reliable and more efficient and more competitive.
-PJM and its market participants will need to continue to work constructively to refine the competitive market design and to ensure the continued effectiveness of PJM markets in providing customers wholesale power at the lowest possible price, but no lower.
+The foundational principle of using markets, with rules to prevent the exercise of market power and provide competitive results, is essential.
+Private investors, regardless of technology or subsidies, will put capital at risk and earn compensatory returns that are not skewed in favor of any specific technology.
+The core elements of the PJM market design remain robust.
+The use of locational marginal prices (LMP) in the energy market and locational prices in the capacity market continue to be essential to getting the price signals right.
+Technological and policy changes do not require that the core elements change.
+But the market design can be improved and made more reliable and more efficient and more competitive.
+PJM and its market participants will need to continue to work constructively to refine the competitive market design and to ensure the continue effectiveness of PJM markets in providing customers wholesale power at the lowest possible price, but no lower.